Battle of Sant Esteve d'en Bas: Battle

-The French force left Castellfollit 9 March on the evening, passed at some distance from Olot and spent the night at the palanca de Cudella, a ford on the Fluvià river.
+The French forces left Castellfollit on the evening of 9 March, passed at some distance from Olot and spent the night at the palanca de Cudella, a ford on the Fluvià river.
 At dawn, some peasants and miquelets discovered them and sent a warning to Sant Esteve d'en Bas.
 Women and children sought shelter in the surrounding mountains, while the men prepared to fight off the French column.
 They also called for help Ramon de Sala i Saçala, who was at the nearby village of Sant Feliu de Pallerols, with Captains Josep Mas de Roda and Pere Baliart i Teula, recruiting men to raise three new companies of miquelets.
 In the meantime, Juigné reached la Vall d'en Bas –the Bas valley–, leaving a rearguard at El Mallol, and took positions on the hill of Puigpardines.
 From there, he dispatched a third of his force to burn Sant Esteve.
 The French troops had burned 16 buildings when Ramon de Sala ahead 8 companies of miquelets and Pere Baliart leading 8 others arrived to the village and forced them to flee to Juigné's position.

 At the hill of Puigpardines, Juigné was being already harassed by 80 armed peasants of the local somatent –a type of militia–, when the arrival of Sala's, Mas' and Baliart's miquelets convinced him to withdraw.
 When they tried to cross back the Fluvià, however, they found the way blocked.
-Juigné decided then attempting to escape to Olot across the wood of Malatosquera and through the bridge of Sant Roc, but the Catalans anticipated him.
-Sala divided his miquelets in two groups of 300 men each one, and while Josep Mas de Roda, leading the first one, pursued and attacked the French troops across the wood, he blocked the bridge of Sant Roc ahead the second group.
+Juigné then decided to attempt to escape to Olot across the woods of Malatosquera and through the bridge of Sant Roc, but the Catalans anticipated him.
+Sala divided his miquelets into two groups of 300 men each, and while Josep Mas de Roda, leading the first one, pursued and attacked the French troops across the wood, he blocked the bridge of Sant Roc ahead of the second group.
 During the running fight under the trees Juigné's force lost 25 men and abandoned part of its ammunitions.